-Entrance to the examination is dependent upon attaining a 40% or more average for the term.
-The Term Assessments together make up 40% or 60% of the mark for a module, and the Examination makes up the remaining 40% or 60%.
-The higher of the two grades is weighted at 60%.
-It is your responsibility to ensure that the grade is calculated correctly.
+Entrance to the examination is dependent upon attaining a 50% or more average for the term.
+The Term Assessments together make up 50% of the mark for a module, and the Examination makes up the other 50%.
 Where applicable, the word limit for Term Essays is usually 2500 words and for Exam Essays 5000 words.